aavinashjha/IamLearning/Algorithms/Graphs/MST/README.md

 Kruskal:
 - Let it happen in parallel, disjoint trees or forest and let the forest grow together
-- Amortized analysiz is better than Prim
+- Amortized analysis is better than Prim